kdahlhaus/easy-erg/README.rst

     {
         erg.updateState(&state);
         cout << "power: " << state.watts << " (watts)  "
              << "numStrokes: " << state.numStrokesIn
              << "  meters/stroke: " << state.metersPerStroke
              << "\n";
     }

 License
 -------
-This software is licensed under the GNU GPL.
-Please see the file 'LICENSE' for details.
-Note that this license requires any software using this library to make source code available.
+This software is licensed under the Mozilla Public License V 2.0.
+See the file 'LICENSE.txt' for full details, but my intent is that:
+* You can use and modify this library freely in private, open-source, and closed-source commercial software
+* You disclose any changes you make to this libary (pull-requests are ideal).
+* You do not need release the source to your own software that uses this library.

-Should you not wish to use the software under the GPL license, please contact Kevin Dahlhausen (kpd@powertwenty.com) to discuss alternative licensing.
+Should you not wish to use the software under the Mozilla Public License, please contact Kevin Dahlhausen (kpd@powertwenty.com) to discuss alternative licensing.

 Building and running the demo programs